tarof429/stuckathome/linux/README.md

 ### Using logical volumes

 Next we can create logical volumes.
+One thing to remember, logical volumes are ALWAYS created out of volume groups.
+If you don't provide the name of the logical volume, lvcreate will create one for you.

 ```sh
 [root@rocky-server rocky]# vgs